espressif/esp-at/docs/en/AT_Command_Set/HTTP_AT_Commands.rst

    -  1: ``HTTP_TRANSPORT_OVER_TCP``
    -  2: ``HTTP_TRANSPORT_OVER_SSL``

--  **<"data">**: when it is a POST request, this parameter holds the data you want to send to the HTTP server.
+-  **<"data">**: If ``<opt>`` is a POST request, this parameter holds the data you send to the HTTP server.
+If not, this parameter does not exist, which means there is no need to input a comma to indicate this parameter.
 -  **<http_req_header>**: you can send more than one request header to the server.

 Notes